galaxyproject/training-material/topics/metagenomics/tutorials/metatranscriptomics/tutorial.md

 ## Interlace forward and reverse reads

-The tools for taxonomic and functional annotations need single file as input, even with paired-end data.
+Tools for taxonomic and functional annotations need a single file as input, even with paired-end data.
 We need to join the two separate files (forward and reverse) to create a single interleaced file, using **FASTQ interlacer**, in which the forward reads have `/1` in their id and reverse reads `/2`.
 The join is performed using sequence identifiers (headers), allowing the two files to contain differing ordering.
 If a sequence identifier does not appear in both files, it provides a separate file.

-We will run **FASTQ interlacer** on the outputs of **Cutadapt** but also on the unaligned (non rRNA) reads from **SortMeRNA**.
+We will run **FASTQ interlacer** on the outputs of **Cutadapt** and on the unaligned (non rRNA) reads from **SortMeRNA**.

 > ### {% icon hands_on %} Hands-on:
 >